 All applicants must meet the following general requirements:

 • Must be eligible to work in the United States.

 • Must be able to meet all U.S. Coast Guard qualifications/requirements for the issuance and upgrades of a Merchant Mariner’s Credential.
 Do not currently hold a MMC above OS, WI, SD(FH).
 Must also obtain a USCG issued 2 year STCW medical certificate.

 • Must be able to obtain a Transportation Workers Identification Card (TWIC) issued by TSA.

 • Cannot be on any form of probation or parole.

 Applicants must meet the following physical requirements:

 Be in good physical, mental and dental health.
-Applicants must be able to pass a complete physical and drug test performed by a Seafarers Health and Benefits Plan contracted clinic.
+Applicants must be able to pass a complete physical and drug test performed by a Seafarers Health and Benefits Plan contracted clinic for employment purposes.

 • Have blood pressure normal for their age.